bluecatlabs/gateway-workflows/Community/discovery_and_visibility_AWS/README.md

 or
 - Install sourcefiles into your DATA location and restart BlueCat Gateway
 - Add workflow permissions to CloudAtlas/aws > aws_page.py
-- Configuring AWS parameters in cloudatlas.conf (Optional - But Recommended)

 Screen Shot